 - Utilities costs (non-rechargeable portion).

-Fees and costs excluded from the TER and REER comprise:
+Fees and costs excluded from the TGER and REER comprise:

 - Deferred taxes on property-related activities